peternest/django-mymovies-db/README.md

 * To add a poster image to a movie/series.
 * To show/edit data using the REST api.

-## Configuration

-Configuration is stored in `src/.env`; for examples see `src/.env.sample`.

 ## How to install it on a local machine

-This project requires Python 3.11+.
+This project requires Python 3.11.
 [Poetry](https://python-poetry.org/) is used to manage dependencies and should be installed also.

 Clone the repo into any folder:
 ```